Nekmo/pip-rating/docs/overview.rst

 :Description: The status of the project is very bad.
 Maybe there are vulnerabilities, the project is not
               maintained, etc.

+The rating is calculated using the :ref:`scores-breakdown`.
+However, if the dependecy has a indirect dependency with a lower rating, the rating will be lowered to the rating of the indirect dependency.
+For example, if the dependency has a rating of *A*, but has an indirect dependency with a rating of *C*, the rating will be lowered to *C*.
+These cases are indicated using the syntax *A* -> *C*.

 Sources
 -------
 This project uses different sources & projects to get the information needed to calculate the score.
 The sources are: